Service & Social Justice

 The community also has a service coordinator who is always looking for service opportunities and to help people get involved with our service projects.
-You can e-mail Lindsay Wylie our Service Coordinator at email@example.com
+You can e-mail Lindsay Wylie, our Service and Social Justice Coordinator, at firstname.lastname@example.org.

 Choose an aspect of service in the menu above to learn more about opportunities within our community.